pawelgalazka/tasksfile/README.md

-If you are using Typescript and have `ts-node` already installed, RunJS will pick up it automatically and use it for you `runfile.ts`.
+If you are using Typescript and have `ts-node` already installed, RunJS will pick up it automatically and use it for your `runfile.ts`.
 If RunJS don't find `ts-node/register` it will fallback to pure node.

 If you have very specific location for your `ts-node/register`, you can define